JakeSeib/cryptoquotes-client/Planning/Schedule.md

 1.  [ ] Show counts for each scrambled letter
 1.  [x] Swap logic for guessing a previously-guessed letter
-1.  [ ] On guess, swap active input to the next (next available?) spot to allow for easy typing
+1.  [ ] On guess, swap active input to the next spot to allow for easy typing
 1.  [ ] Show alphabet with currently guessed letters indicated
    1.  [x] Make alphabet letters clickable
 1.  [ ] Browse view has quotes categorized as default (i.e. provided by the app), created by User, and created by other Users